Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Discrete variable repeaters

-which has fidelity \(F\) for the required pair \(\ket{\Phi^+}\) but also contains a mixture of all the other Bell states.
-With two pairs (labelled \(\hat{\rho}_{W_{12}}\),\(\hat{\rho}_{W_{34}}\)) distributed between three nodes, entanglement swapping proceeds as follows: a local joint Bell-state measurement is conducted between qubits \(2\) and \(3\).
+where $\mathrm{I}_4$ is the identity matrix of the two-qubit Hilbert space.
+The state \eqref{eq:Werner} has fidelity \(F\) for the required pair \(\ket{\Phi^+}\) but also contains a mixture of all the other Bell states.
+We acknowledge this is a crude approximation to the real entangled state that will be generated, but serves the purpose to illustrate that the resulting entangled state distributed will not be fidelity one.
+With two pairs (labeled \({\rho_w}_{12}\),\({\rho_w}_{34}\)) distributed between three nodes, entanglement swapping \cite{ziukowski1993event} proceeds as follows: a local joint Bell-state measurement is conducted between qubits \(2\) and \(3\).
 The results of that measurement are then sent via a classical communication channel to qubit \(4\) where a Pauli correction is made on qubit \(4\) based on the outcome of the measurement.
-The result being, a single entangled pair is now shared between the outer nodes \(\hat{\rho}_{W_{14}}\).
+The result being, a single entangled pair is now shared between the outer nodes \({\rho_w}_{14}\).
 Beginning with two Werner pairs, each of fidelity \(F\), the fidelity of the swapped pair is given by \cite{munro2015inside}:

 which is always less than the fidelity of the initial pair \(F\).
+Further, as a linear optical Bell-state measurement is used to perform the swapping operation, the probability of success is at most \(1/2\).
 In this way, as the channel length increases so too does the number of repeater nodes and therefore the number of swapping operations that need to be performed.
-To prevent degradation of entanglement from the entanglement swapping operations, entanglement purification protocols are necessary.
+To prevent degradation of entanglement from the entanglement swapping operations, entanglement purification protocols are necessary \cite{bennett1996purification}.

-Entanglement purification proceeds by distributing two pairs between two repeater nodes.
+Entanglement purification proceeds by distributing two pairs between two repeater nodes (whether these be adjacent or at longer ranges).
 Within each node, a unitary is applied to the qubit of one pair and the qubit of the second.
-Following the unitary operations, one of the pairs is measured out and first entangled pair is kept if the measurement results are the same and discarded if the measurement results are different.
+Following those unitary operations, one of the pairs is measured with the first entangled pair being kept if the measurement results are the same and discarded if the measurement results are different.
 In this way, two entangled pairs of fidelity \(F\) can result in a single entangled pair of fidelity \cite{bennett1996purification}:

 where the fidelity of the purified pair \(F_{pur}\) is higher than that of the initial two pairs.
 Entanglement purification is probabilistic however, and the probability of successful purification depends on the fidelity of the initial pairs \cite{bennett1996purification},